[ProjectX] E101: Vulnerable Environment Setup & Wazuh Monitoring

 </syscheck>

-check_all="yes": check multiple file properties including file's hash (MD5, SHA1, and SHA256), permissions, owner, group, and sizereport_changes="yes": When a text file is modified, Wazuh will actually send the alert
+check_all="yes": check multiple file properties including the file's hash (MD5, SHA1, SHA256), permissions, owner, group, and size.report_changes="yes": when a text file is modified, Wazuh sends an alert with the diff.

 Create Detection Alert for File Modification